How to Get Into UPenn: Essays and Strategies that Worked

 It's worth noting that Penn, unlike Harvard, Yale, or Stanford, but like Cornell, does ask students to apply to one of the four specific colleges within the university.
 Again, those undergraduate schools are: The College of Arts and Sciences, the School of Nursing, Penn Engineering, and the Wharton School of Business.

 Revisiting coursework for a moment, admission suggestions for each of the four undergraduate colleges are slightly different.
-The College of Arts and Sciences expects your child to have had a balanced and advanced college prep curriculum, while both Penn Engineering and the Wharton School expect particularly strong preparation in mathematics, with coursework in calculus of possible.
+The College of Arts and Sciences expects your child to have had a balanced and advanced college prep curriculum, while both Penn Engineering and the Wharton School expect particularly strong preparation in mathematics, with coursework in calculus if possible.
 The School of Nursing likes to see strong science prep, particularly in chemistry.

 Choosing one of the four colleges also means that, to apply to Penn, your child may need a little more information about their future academic plan than they might at another school.
 However, while identifying an intended major gives the admissions committee an idea of what your child might pursue at Penn, it has no impact on their studies once they enroll in one the undergraduate colleges.